 How to Plan a Trip to Leh Ladakh in March

 I will break the information into three parts.
 I will begin by sharing a few important tips that will be helpful in planning your trip overall.
 Then I will share an example of an itinerary that you can follow in Ladakh followed by a few advantages and disadvantages of being in Ladakh in the month of March.

 For other details on visiting Ladakh outside of the month of March, you can take a look at How to Plan a Trip to Ladakh – A Complete Travel Guide.

-Visit Leh Ladakh in March
+How to reach Ladakh in March

-Srinagar to Leh by Road in March
+Srinagar Leh Highway in March

 Even if the road was opened in the last week, it will be highly unstable with chances of avalanches all along the route.
 Chances of closure again will also be high as BRO will continue the restoration work.